gSchool/ada-developer-skills/03-git/03-gitignore.md

 touch ~/.gitignore_global
 echo ".DS_Store" >> ~/.gitignore_global
 echo ".idea" >> ~/.gitignore_global
+git config --global core.excludesfile ~/.gitignore_global
 ```

+These commands create a text file named `.gitignore_global` in your home directory.
+It then adds `.DS_Store` and `.idea` to the file, and then tells `git` to exclude all files listed in the `.gitignore_global` file.

 **Please run these commands now to exclude these files from your pull requests**.
 This will help your instructor when they give you feedback on your pull requests.